immobiliare/Glider/Documentation/NetWatcher.md

 - Also works with external libraries like Alamofire & RealHTTP.
 - Ability to blacklist hosts from being recorded using the array ignoredHosts.
 - Ability to share cURL rappresentation of API requests

+## Installation

+`NetWatcher` is not part of the Glider Core; you can install it by selecting the `GliderNetWatcher` package when installing main Glider dependency, or by using the `GliderNetWatcher.podspec` if you are using CocoaPods

 ## Capture Taffic